Shloicker/Inkwell-Inc-Generic/tutorial.md

  The first two arguments are integers and represent the tile's x coordinate and y coordinate respectively.
 The third is a string and is the description for the room - this is the text that the player will see every time they enter the room.
 The fourth is a list of items, which can of course be empty.
 Remember to prefix each item with 'game_items' as shown.
 The fifth argument is an integer representing the amount of currency that can be found in the room.

   The starting room is a special loot room but the coordinates are forced to be (0, 0).
-This is the room that the player will start in and you should __create exactly one room of this type__.
+This is the room that the player will start in and you should __create exactly one room of this type__, or else create a room with coordinates (0, 0).
 It takes the same arguments as the loot room but with the coordinates omitted:

     #description, tile inventory, tile currency amount
     >>> start_room = starting_room("You begin your journey.", [], 0)